chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * [[Host Your Own Package Server|How-To-Host-Feed]]
 * [[Set up Chocolatey Server|How-To-Set-Up-Chocolatey-Server]]

-## Exercise 0: Prepare For Offline
+## Exercise 0: Prepare For Internal Use

-The first thing we need to do is prepare. **NOTE:** This uses Chocolatey.Server, but you can use any of the known options in [[hosting your own package repository|How-To-Host-Feed]].

-We need a Windows machine with internet access.
-To set up Chocolatey for offline installation (air-gapped network if you will), first we need a way to obtain everything.
+The first thing we need to do is prepare.
+To do that we need a Windows machine with internet access so it can gather everything.
+If you are setting up into an air gapped network, you will be completing this on one machine, then loading it to a USB or to something else to get it over to the air gapped network (which we'll set up in Exercise 1).
+Check with your security teams to see if you have other steps that need to be completed prior to taking files from internet sources to the air gapped network.

-So from the machine with internet access:
+From the machine with internet access:

 1. Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).
 1. Type `cd /` and hit enter.
 1. Type `New-Item -Path "$env:SystemDrive\choco-setup" -ItemType Directory -Force` and enter followed by `cd choco-setup` and enter.
 1. In `c:\choco-setup`, type `New-Item -Path "$env:SystemDrive\choco-setup\files" -ItemType Directory -Force` and press enter.
 1. In `c:\choco-setup`, type `New-Item -Path "$env:SystemDrive\choco-setup\packages" -ItemType Directory -Force` and press enter.
-1. Type `cd packages` and press enter
+1. Type `cd packages` and press enter.
 1. Now run `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` (this will get Chocolatey installed and it is what you see at https://chocolatey.org/install).
 It also makes choco available in that current shell.
+If you run into proxy issues here, please see [[installing Chocolatey behind a proxy server|Proxy-Settings-for-Chocolatey]].
 1. C4B / MSP / TRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
 1. TRIAL: grab a copy of the two nupkgs from the email.
 If you don't have that email with the download links, request it from whoever provided you the trial license.
 Save those two packages to `c:\choco-setup\packages`.
 1. C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.